Rustic Mushroom Soup with Thyme and White Wine

 Chestnut mushrooms bring an earthy, almost nutty backbone, while a splash of white wine and fresh thyme keep things balanced and savory.
 The result is smooth but not dense, cozy without being overwhelming, and absolutely something you can make on a regular weeknight.

 This soup fits right in with other lighter comfort recipes on the site.
-If you’re building out a full meal, with appetizers and sides, it pairs especially well with German Potato Salad (served warm) or my Savory Mushroom & Garlic Baguette Toasts.
-You could also serve this as a first course when making Seared Scallops with Garlic Butter over Creamy Pea Risotto.
+If you're building out a full meal, with appetizers and sides, it pairs especially well with German Potato Salad (served warm) or my Savory Mushroom & Garlic Baguette Toasts.
+You could also serve this as a first course when making Garlic Spinach & Mushroom Chicken Skillet.

 This is the kind of recipe that proves comfort food doesn't need shortcuts-it just needs a little patience and intention.
 If you have dried mushrooms on hand, they will work perfectly in this recipe.
 Check out my guide on How to Dry Mushrooms Using a Dehydrator